numpy/numpy-tutorials/content/tutorial-ma.md

 )
 ```

-Included in the `numpy.genfromtxt` function call, we have selected the [numpy.dtype](https://numpy.org/devdocs/reference/generated/numpy.dtype.html#numpy.dtype) for each subset of the data (either an integer - `numpy.int_` - or a string of characters - `numpy.unicode_`).
+Included in the `numpy.genfromtxt` function call, we have selected the [numpy.dtype](https://numpy.org/devdocs/reference/generated/numpy.dtype.html#numpy.dtype) for each subset of the data (either an integer - `numpy.int_` - or a string of characters - `numpy.str_`).
 We have also used the `encoding` argument to select `utf-8-sig` as the encoding for the file (read more about encoding in the [official Python documentation](https://docs.python.org/3/library/codecs.html#encodings-and-unicode).
 You can read more about the `numpy.genfromtxt` function from the [Reference Documentation](https://numpy.org/devdocs/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt) or from the [Basic IO tutorial](https://numpy.org/devdocs/user/basics.io.genfromtxt.html).

 +++